-How To Avoid Getting Fuzzy Refractometer Lines
+How to Avoid Getting Fuzzy Refractometer Lines

 You must also use the correct amount of refraction fluid.
-(You can consult this article on refraction liquids commonly used by gemologists as well as this list of common household liquids you can use for RI testing).
+(Editor’s note: consult this article on refraction liquids commonly used by gemologists as well as this list of common household liquids for more information).
 Just a tiny drop is enough.
 Too much or too little will give you fuzzy refractometer readings.

 Joe Volkel, GG

-Fuzzy Refractometer Readings May Be Normal
+Fuzzy Readings May be Normal